Scalable Ride-Sourcing Vehicle Rebalancing with Service Accessibility Guarantee: A Constrained Mean-Field Reinforcement Learning Approach: Related Work

 \subsection{Vehicle Rebalancing and Fleet Management}

 Vehicle rebalancing in ride-sourcing services refers to the movements of a large group of vacant vehicles across regions to balance the demand and supply in the market.
 It is thus different from individual vehicle repositioning discussed in another group of studies that aim to maximize a single vehicle's performance metrics (e.g., pickup probability and hourly revenue) \citep{yu2019markov,shou2020optimal}.
 In contrast, vehicle rebalancing has the objective of optimizing system-wide performance (e.g., total trip revenue and average vehicle occupancy rate) and is thus also referred to as fleet management.
 Early studies on vehicle rebalancing and fleet management model the system dynamics as a queuing network and optimize the rebalancing vehicle flows based on the fluid model at the stationary state~\citep{pavone2012robotic,zhang2016control,braverman2019empty}.
-By assuming a simple matching mechanism, the rebalancing problem can be reduced to a linear program and solved efficiently.
-Built upon the fluid model, \citet{iglesias2018data} formulate a model predictive control framework and augment it with a demand forecasting model.
+To incorporate uncertainty, stochastic and robust optimization frameworks have been employed~\citep{miao2017data, guo2021robust, jung2019large}.
+Alternative approaches, including hand-crafted heuristics~\citep{jung2019large} and model predictive control~\citep{tsao2019model}, have also been explored.
+However, these methods typically require explicit modeling of system dynamics and solving optimization problems in real time, which limits their adaptability and scalability in real-world applications.